souramoo/ReverseEngineeredMiLightBluetooth/README.md

 # Reverse Engineered MiLight Bluetooth
 Control a £20 bluetooth lightbulb from your linux computer/RPi for fun and profit!

+For a [home assistant](https://www.home-assistant.io/) plugin that can do this see [homeassistant-milight-bluetooth](https://github.com/souramoo/homeassistant-milight-bluetooth)

 ## The Story
 So I thought it would be cool to have wirelessly controlled lightbulbs in my room.
 Phillips Hue is /expensive/, especiallt for a poor student like me.
 Thanks to the magical realm of eBay, I found a cheap chinese unbranded(?) bluetooth-controlled lightbulb for £20.
 I bought it and installed it.
 After fiddling around with E27 to bayonet adapters, it was connected!